lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     3. CME provider examines section "similar courses" to see statistics for courses with similar tags.
     4. CME provider repeats the process for any other courses of interest.
-    5. CME provider may make make note of unusually high or low relative rates of commitment completion.
+    5. CME provider may make note of unusually high or low relative rates of commitment completion.
   - The primary benefit to CME providers that this platform will provide is data about implementation of education through commitments.
 While this will